Same-sex marriage in Utah: Native American nations

-Same-sex marriage is not recognized on the Navajo Nation, following the passage of the Diné Marriage Act in 2005.
+Same-sex marriage is not recognized in the Navajo Nation, following the passage of the Diné Marriage Act in 2005.
 A bill to legalize same-sex marriage was introduced to the Navajo Nation Council by Delegate Eugene Tso of Chinle in July 2022.
+Another bill was introduced by Delegate Seth Damon in June 2023.
+It would allow Navajo Nation citizens to receive marriage licenses through the tribe and require the tribal government to recognize same-sex marriages licensed outside the reservation.
+President Buu Nygren supports the bill.

-Navajo culture has traditionally recognized two-spirit individuals who were born male but wore women's clothing and performed everyday household work and artistic handiwork which were regarded as belonging to the feminine sphere.
-They are known in the Navajo language as nádleehi ([nátɬèːhì]).
+While there are no records of same-sex marriages as understood from a Western perspective being performed in Native American cultures, there is evidence for identities and behaviours that may be placed on the LGBT spectrum.
+Many of these cultures recognized two-spirit individuals who were born male but wore women's clothing and performed everyday household work and artistic handiwork which were regarded as belonging to the feminine sphere.
+Navajo culture has traditionally recognized two-spirit individuals known in the Navajo language as nádleehi ([nátɬèːhì]).
 While the nádleehi had access to both masculine and feminine spheres of work, aside from hunting and warfare, they typically pursued feminine activities such as pottery making, weaving and tanning of hides, but also chanting, which was primarily a men's activity.
 Associated with prosperity and believed to have originated in the third world of the Holy People, the nádleehi directed the planting and the fieldwork, and generally functioned as head of a household.
 They were known for their skills in matchmaking and mediated between the sexes in matters of conflict and love.
 Traditionally, "real" nádleehi did not marry and had sexual intercourse exclusively with men, while "those who pretend to be nádleehi" could marry either men or women but if they married they would generally take on the clothing and activities of a man.
 The nádleehi status thus created the possibility of a marriage between two biological males in Navajo culture.

 The Law and Order Code of the Ute Indian Tribe of the Uintah and Ouray Reservation does not expressly forbid same-sex marriages, but requires that the couple take each other as "husband and wife".
 The Ute people refer to two-spirit individuals who were born male but carried out women's work in the community as tuwasawich ([tuˈwasawitʃ]).
-Traditionally, some of them married men, others married women, while others remained unmarried.
+Traditionally, the tuwasawich could marry men or women, while some remained unmarried.